cksystemsteaching/selfie/assignments/introductory-assignments.md

 ./selfie: system:  ecall: 8(0.02%)
 ```

-After compiling `selfie.c` *starc* only stores the machine code internally but does not write it to a file.
+After compiling `selfie.c` starc only stores the machine code internally but does not write it to a file.
 To do that, we need to use the `-o` option:

 ```sh
 ./selfie -c selfie.c -o selfie.m
 ```

-The command produces a file called `selfie.m` that contains machine code compiled from `selfie.c` using the *starc* compiler in `selfie` rather than the cc compiler.
-The process is called *self-compilation*.
+The command produces a file called `selfie.m` that contains machine code compiled from `selfie.c` using the starc compiler in `selfie` rather than the cc compiler.
+The process is called self-compilation.

 ## The Emulator

-Well, selfie includes the *starc* compiler, but it also includes *mipster*, an emulator of the computer that can execute `selfie.m` and any other machine code generated by starc.
+Selfie includes the starc compiler, but it also includes mipster, an emulator of the computer that can execute `selfie.m`, and any other machine code generated by starc.

 [Emulator](https://en.wikipedia.org/wiki/Emulator) Software that enables one computer system (called the host) to behave like another computer system (called the guest).